 Mrs M Watson

-Deputy Head Teacher, SENDCo and Reception Teacher and Leader
+Deputy Head Teacher, SENDCo and Reception Leader

-It’s enthralling to see how young pupils can completely immerse themselves in an activity; their excitement about learning is infectious.
+It’s fabulous to see how young pupils can completely immerse themselves in an activity; their excitement about learning is infectious.
 In the hands of a four-year-old, a cardboard box so quickly becomes a pirate ship, a rocket or a handbag.
 You never know what to expect next or which way their play will take them.
 It’s a privilege to be a part of.
 I love modelling and supporting children with how to wonder, to question, to investigate.
 We create learners who are self-motivated and invested in what they do.
 They persevere because they want to.
 They test and alter objects and ideas because they want to.
 They make mistakes willingly and chat about what they noticed.

 The very cornerstone of teaching in EYFS is joy.
 Our Reception classroom is filled with laughter and smiles and is a fabulous place to be.